 If you try to install a Motion Graphics template that is incompatible with the version of your project, Premiere Pro notifies you that the template is incompatible.
 A Motion graphics template is incompatible if it is created with a later version of After Effects.

-You can also install multiple Motion Graphics templates at once by dragging them from the Finder or the Explorer Window into the Browse tab of the Essential Graphics panel.Note:
+You can also install multiple Motion Graphics templates at once by dragging them from the Finder or the Explorer Window into the Browse tab of the Essential Graphics panel.Notă:

-Any Motion Graphics template that is stored in your Creative Cloud Libraries does not need to be installed, it is available automatically to use in Premiere Pro.
+Any Motion Graphics template stored in your Creative Cloud Libraries doesn't need to be installed.
+It's automatically available for use in Premiere Pro.

 Motion Graphics templates directories